LaurieAnderson92/ApocalypseTM/README.md

 ## User Experience (UX)

-👩🏻‍💻 View an example of a completed user experience section [here](https://github.com/kera-cudmore/Bully-Book-Club#user-experience-ux)
+### Initial Discussion

+ApocalypseTM is a upcoming Live Action Role-Play based in the South West of England, Most of the space used is in Discord and Facebook which doesn't gell well with a interactive and tone setting experience.
+The Organizers of the game are spending a large amount of time manualy awnsering questions and repeating awnsers.
+This site aims to consense the relevant information and is designed to be easily updatable as the game continues.

+#### Key information for the site

+- The rules of the game, easily accessible on a mobile device while in play.
+- A way to create a character without the need for mental maths
+- Repositry of infoation about the game, setting and world.
+- Synposis of coming games along with the location of the games that year.
+- Links to the game social pages where new players can be interactive.

 ### User Stories

+#### New LARPers
-New LARPers, Users who haven't larped before, or have little experience Larping
+Users who haven't larped before, or have little experience Larping
 - A first timer who is new to LARP should be able to find out what LARP is
 - A first timer who is looking to attend their first LARP should find a clear list of what is expected of them
 - Their experience of the website should be enhanced with intuitive navigation

+#### Players
-Players, who have signed up to the game and are looking for rules or event information
+Users who have signed up to the game and are looking for rules or event information
 - A player should be able to see, at a glance when the next event is and what the synopsis for the event is
 - A player should be able to easily navigate the rules for how the game works
 - Their experience should be thematic with a good user experience.

+#### Game Masters
-Refs, users who may use the website to help them run a game.
+Users who may use the website to help them run the game.
 - A ref should be able to refer to rules quickly and have all of the information they need to make a ruling
 - A ref should have easy access to the conduct rules incase players are in breach of them.
 - Their experience should be focused on getting information that they need quickly, likely on a mobile screen.